DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Any track can be **MUTE**d (including AC track).
 Multiple MUTE tracks is possible.

-- MUTE and SOLO can be combined on same instrument track (except AC track, who can't be SOLOed).
+- MUTE and SOLO can be combined on same instrument track (except AC track, can't be SOLOed).

 - 128 patterns, each of them can be named. **Please follow displayed (OSD) instructions while (re)naming the current pattern!**